 Support of an Enquiry Residency can be flexible depending on the needs of a project and its trajectory.
 It could be a handful of days over a few months, or it could be a week of intense working.

 We provide an equipped space to work, accommodation and lunch on site, and we cover travel expenses.
-We may also be able to provide additional project-based support depending on your needs, e.g. mentorship, further collaborative partners or a stipend/some reimbursement for your time.
+We may also be able to provide additional project-based support depending on your needs, e.g., mentorship, further collaborative partners or a stipend/some reimbursement for your time.
 You may apply as an artist, researcher or other practitioner.

 What do we expect from you?